It’s the middle of the night.

 When compared to a normal ground tent and sleeping pad, yes, yes & yes!

-The walls of a roof top tent are thicker and made from heavy-duty waterproof canvas.
+The fabric tent canopy of a roof top tent is thicker than a normal tent and made from heavy-duty waterproof canvas.
 This makes it quieter inside and you don’t notice the wind as much as when sleeping inside the thin nylon walls of a regular tent.

 In fact, sleeping in a rooftop tent kinda feels more like sleeping in a pop-up camper than sleeping in an actual tent.